-Japanese Sakai knives – The Knife that the Chefs Love
+Japanese Sakai knives – Many Chefs Love

 Sakai City in Osaka Prefecture is one of Japan’s three largest producers of knives.
 (Sakai City, Seki City Gifu Prefecture, and Sanjo City Niigata Prefecture)